Alandorn-p/mobile-music-player/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This is a Mobile app created using React Native.
-My goal was to create an app that I was happy to use everyday, while also learning about React/React Native and mobile app development.
-I initially wanted to create a simple, lightweight music playing app, able to play music located on the phone's storage and create custom playlists.
-To add music to the app, I initially had to transfer the files from my computer using a cable, but this was very tedious.
-As the project grew I decided to create a lightweight Django backend to add another major feature: searching and downloading audio from Youtube straight into the app, circumventing the need to connect my phone to my computer.

 A simple mobile app to play music.
 <br>
 I created this app with the intention of building a personal app that I would enjoy using daily, while also gaining knowledge about React/React Native and mobile app development.
 Initially, my aim was to develop a simple music player app capable of playing local music files and creating custom playlists.
 However, the process of transferring music files from my computer to the app using a cable proved to be tedious.
-As the project progressed, I integrated a lightweight Django backend ([link here](https://github.com/Alandorn-p/music_backend.git)), which allowed me to incorporate the ability to search and download audio directly from YouTube, eliminating the need to connect my phone to the computer.
+Thus I created and integrated my lightweight Django backend ([link here](https://github.com/Alandorn-p/music_backend.git)), which allowed me to incorporate the ability to search and download audio directly from YouTube, eliminating the need to connect my phone to the computer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>